One hospitalized after vehicle flips in Freeport

 The crash occurred at the intersection of Park Boulevard and Stephenson Street shortly before 4:30 p.m., according to the Freeport Fire Department.

-Upon arrival, responders reportedly found one vehicle on its side with a person still inside.
+Upon arrival, responders reportedly found one vehicle on its side with a person still inside and the other with major damage to its front.

 Crews worked to stabilize the vehicle and remove the trapped occupant, who was then taken to Freeport Memorial Hospital for treatment.